Alameda Museum thanks community

 In 2013, we will open the Meyers gardens for rental, working with the city toward that goal.

 Our capital campaign succeeded in getting the $10,000 matching pledge toward deferred maintenance, but we are still shy of the $40,000 goal.
 Please consider a donation.
 Check payable to Meyers House or to Alameda Museum.
-We are part of the
+We are part of the fabric that makes Alameda a very special place.
+Membership and donations are tax deductible.
+Happy New Year and thank you for helping us.

 President, Alameda Museum